psisber-ptc/hudl-candidate-proj/integration_tests/README.md

 * All framework and test code is in Python except where Javascript snippets are executed in Selenium for specific pruposes.
 * The test framework will be configured to support both Chrome and Firefox browsers to demonstrate multiple browser support.

+### Architecture
+In order to develop robust and extensible tests the following are implemented:
+* Page Object Model with a Base page class.
+- The pages encapsulate and abstract the details of the page implmenetation to make tests more robust against changes
+* A Datamanager class is used to encapsulate and abstract functionality associated with the driver, borwser, window manipulation, etc.
+* Data-driven tests are used to implement similar tests (differ primarily in test data) with minimal code repetition Note that no Base test class is implemented.
+Since there is only one test class currently, it is not clear yet what functionality for tests should be pushed down to a Base class.

 ### Analysis
 A matrix was used for identifying possible test cases.
 The horizontal axis includes all actions that were enabled on the Login page, plus Logout, which is closely related.